Guidelines for Writing a Personal Statement

 - Do not regurgitate your resume, but feel free to write about experiences that also happen to be on your resume.
 Write about them in more depth, and evaluate and reflect upon the larger significance of these experiences--do not merely describe them.
 Combine similar achievements to showcase your abilities, talents, and avocations.

 - Proof, proof, proof.
 Do NOT rely on spell-check!
 Personal statements should be read by at least two others who know English grammar well.
 Writing Tutorial Services can be useful, but even they are not perfect.
 Your statement must be.
-Any mistake or typo may result in an immediate denial.
+Any mistake or typo may result in an immediate denial [most officials are more forgiving, but beware].
 Be extra careful if you are writing at the last minute or desperately trying to meet a deadline.

 - If you mention the law school in your statement, be very careful to send it to the proper institution!
 A mistaken reference can result in a quick denial.